Bifurcations and multistability in inducible three-gene toggle switch networks: Regimes of multistability

 \subsection{Two inducers}

 Activity in gene regulatory networks is not always restricted to control from a single effector.
 Our framework allows for induction by multiple effectors, whether synthetically through additional experimentally-inputted non-metabolizable inducers~\cite{Marbach2012}, or through naturally-occurring coordinated inducer activity.
-The direct involvement of small molecule effectors is particularly important, for example, in metabolic sugar-inducible operons.
-Two effectors coordinate expression in these operons -- the nucleotide messenger cAMP (with its concentration determined by the presence of glucose), and a carbon source~\cite{Santillan2004, Hendrickson1984,Goodrich1992}.
-For other natural inducer pairs, such as in cell differentiation, we are still learning how these effectors actually induce cell fates~\cite{HuangEnver:2007}, and this motivates us to consider how dynamics in our three-gene toggle switch evolve in the presence of two inducers.
-We specifically extend to a system in which two repressors $\bar{R}_1$ and $\bar{R}_2$ are controlled by inducer concentrations $c_{1}$ and $c_{2}$, such that dynamics evolve by the differential equations
+The direct involvement of small molecule effectors can be important, for example, in sugar-inducible genetic switches as they respond to metabolic nutrient availability ~\cite{Santillan2004, Hendrickson1984,Goodrich1992, SwintKruse2009, Shimizu2014}.
+Much remains to be learned, however, about how natural allosteric effectors coordinate cell fate differentiation~\cite{HuangEnver:2007}, and how existing regulators may play a role in inhibitory cross-talk, as evidenced in work on steroid hormone receptors~\cite{Weikum2017}.
+These possibilities make our study of three-gene toggle switches in the presence of two inducers even more relevant.